 Both groups continued to work independently until 1977, when Big Brothers Association and Big Sisters International joined forces and became Big Brothers Big Sisters of America.

 More than 100 years later, Big Brothers Big Sisters remains true to our founders’ vision of bringing caring role models into the lives of children.
-And, today, Big Brothers Big Sisters currently operates in all 50 states and in 12 countries around the world.
+Today, Big Brothers Big Sisters currently operates in all 50 states and in 12 countries around the world.